ganesh-robosoft/SocialLogin-1/README.md

 3. In your project AppDelegate add these code as below:

-	3.1 in method didFinishLaunchingWithOptions add
+	3.1 in method didFinishLaunchingWithOptions add:

 	    	[[FBSDKApplicationDelegate sharedInstance] application:application
                              didFinishLaunchingWithOptions:launchOptions];